Last updated on.

 I’m assuming you’re riding a relatively modern touring bike or bikepacking rig, and have a basic grasp of routine maintenance and repair skills.
 (If you don’t, scroll down to the last section of this article for some learning resources.)

 The list is divided between the bare essentials, ie: things you should probably be packing for even the shortest trips, and additional items for longer or more challenging rides.

-For each item in the list, I’ve mentioned the specific make and model I’ve seen most often recommended over the years as a truly tried-and-tested piece of kit for long and arduous cycling adventures, plus links to popular UK online retailers that stock it.
+For each tool in the list, and where appropriate, I’ve mentioned specific makes and models I’ve seen recommended over the years as truly tried-and-tested pieces of kit for long and arduous cycling adventures, plus links to popular online retailers that stock it.

 Tools for Cycle Touring & Bikepacking: The Bare Essentials

 1. Emergency teabag.

-Rule one of fixing mechanical problems: calm down and get a brew going.
+Step one in fixing unexpected mechanical problems: sit down and get a brew going.

 Recommendation: PG Tips 1‑cup biodegradable pyramid bag.

 2. Traditional puncture repair kit

 Your bike won’t roll unless there’s air in the tyres.
-You can take the tyre off with your bare hands if you need to, and find air compressors that’ll work with Schrader valves at any petrol station or mechanic’s shop, but unless you can seal the hole in the tube, you won’t be going anywhere.
+You can take the tyre off with your bare hands if you need to, and find air compressors that’ll work with Schrader valves (that’s the large type) at any petrol station or mechanic’s shop, but unless you can seal the hole in the tube, you won’t be going anywhere.
 Puncture repair kits are pretty generic, but avoid the cheapest (and chuck out the included tyre levers).

 A basic kit should contain: